evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ### Charge port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
-This makes it easy for charge stations where you need to back up into the charger.
+This location makes it easy to use charge stations where you need to back up into the charger.
 The connector types vary between the different markets.
 This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}